morph-l2/morph-doc/docs/how-morphism-works/general-protocol-design/1-rollup.md

 - lastBlocknumber : The block number of the last block within the batch
 - Transactions : Encodes of all the transactions within the batch
-- BlockWitness : Encoides of block's blockinfos, this is for zkProof
+- BlockWitness : Encodes of block's blockinfos, this is for zkProof
 - PreStateRoot : stateRoot that before apply the batch
 - PostStateRoot : stateRoot that after applying the batch
 - WithdrawalRoot : L2 withdraw merkle tree root